ckrvxr/mihomoset/README.md

 # mihomoset

-This project retrieves the hosts file from the source at 6 AM in Beijing time every day to convert to the binary rule file for mihomo (mrs,yaml).
+This project retrieves the hosts file from the source at 6 AM in Beijing time every day to convert to the binary rule file for mihomo (mrs, yaml).

 ### Example: